-roasting Old and New Hollywood
+the inability of Old and New Hollywood film artists

-in the allegorical film art of Stanley Kubrick
+in the allegorical film art

 by Gary W. Wright

 Like most film artists creating film art in the early Eighties, chess luvin’ film artist Stanley Kubrick was no doubt disheartened and disturbed by the deaths of actor/director/writer Vic Morrow and illegally hired and employed child extras Renee Chen and Myca in a helicopter crash around 2:20 am in the early morning of July 23, 1982 on the George Folsey jr. produced John Landis set of the twilit and allegorical, Kathleen Kennedy and Frank Marshall produced Landis, Joe Dante, George Miller and Steven Spielberg film TWILIGHT ZONE: THE MOVIE (1983).
 However, unlike most film artists, Kubrick would not have been too surprised by the deaths of Chen, Le and Morrow or by the fact that Folsey jr., Kennedy, Landis, Marshall and Spielberg suffered little or no consequences for the deaths.
 For a pessimistic conviction that people in general and film artists in particular were powerless pawns of those in positions of wealth and power was as prominent a feature of Kubrick’s feature film art as an ominously twilit ambience, a tendency to be based on equally allegorical novels and a commitment to a documentary evoking “docufeature” realism.